RENyunfan/am_traj_extension/README.md

 traj_7=  am_ptr_7->genOptimalTrajDTC(waypts, Vec3(0, 0, 0), Vec3(0, 0, 0), Vec3(0, 0, 0), Vec3(0, 0, 0), Vec3(0, 0, 0), Vec3(0, 0, 0));
 ```

+# 3 Tips

+* We found that  the weight of minimum snap will cause the entire optimizer to fall into a local minimum.
+We suggest the `wSnap` to be a small value, even 0.

+* Some tricks: the 5-th order can calculate relative fast, I found that the solution of 5-th order durations can work well in 7-th order.